Kelementz916/Kelementz916/README.md

 # Hi there! 👋 I'm Kevin Can, a Full Stack Software Engineer

 I'm passionate about creating robust, user-centric web applications.
-With a background in healthcare and a transition to tech, I bring a unique perspective to problem-solving and teamwork.
+I bring a unique perspective to problem-solving and teamwork, and I am always seeking opportunities to optimize and increase efficiency.

-🚀 Currently contributing to OverVue, an open-source Vue.js prototyping tool with 2.5k+ GitHub stars 💻 Experienced in JavaScript, TypeScript, React, Vue.js, Node.js, and more 🌱 Always learning and exploring new technologies
-🤝 Open to collaborations and exciting projects

 Let's connect and build something amazing together!